-As a result, Paul Newman is both Old Hollywood glamour and the definition of modern cool.
+Paul Newman represents Old Hollywood class and modern cool.

-To celebrate Paul Newman this month, here are a few things about the multifaceted star you didn’t know:
+To celebrate his unique position in Hollywood history, here are a few things about Paul Newman you didn’t know:

 Paul Newman is Older Than You Think

-His youthful appearance and modern vibe make it difficult to believe, but with his 1925 birthday, Paul Newman is actually older than many stars so associated with Classic Hollywood, including Marilyn Monroe, Elizabeth Taylor, Sophia Loren, Audrey Hepburn, Tony Curtis, Rock Hudson, Jack Lemmon, and James Garner.
+With his youthful appearance and modern vibe, it’s hard to believe that Paul Newman is older than many Classic Hollywood stars, including Marilyn Monroe, Elizabeth Taylor, Sophia Loren, Audrey Hepburn, Tony Curtis, Rock Hudson, Jack Lemmon, and James Garner.

 Paul Newman was a World War II Vet

-Yes, Paul Newman was old enough to serve in WWII.
+Paul Newman was old enough to serve in WWII, but barley so.

 Paul Newman Went to Yale

 Paul Newman was an educated guy, earning his Bachelor of Arts degree from Kenyon College in Ohio.
 After his WWII service, Newman took advantage of the GI Bill, and pursued a master’s degree at the Yale School of Drama, with the intent to one day teach Drama.

 The GI Bill only got Paul through his first few months at Yale.
 To make ends meet, Paul sold the Encyclopedia Britannica door to door.